Links on Android Authority may earn us a commission. Learn more.

-Samsung adds to its litany of true wireless earbuds with the Samsung Galaxy Buds 2, a pair of active noise-cancelling (ANC) earphones that share plenty of DNA with the successful Galaxy Buds Pro.
-The Buds 2 are the first of Samsung’s earphones to include an ear tip fit test and use Bluetooth 5.2.
+Samsung adds to its litany of true wireless earbuds with the Samsung Galaxy Buds 2, a pair of active noise-cancelling (ANC) earphones that share plenty of DNA with the successful Galaxy Buds Pro line.
+The Buds 2 were the first of Samsung’s earphones to include an ear tip fit test and use Bluetooth 5.2.
 Arguably the best thing about the Buds 2 is the $149.99 price, but Samsung’s more robust flagship earbuds often go on sale for just $20 more, making the Buds 2 a hard sell.

 Let’s disentangle the confusing list of Samsung Galaxy Buds to see how the Buds 2 compare to their siblings.
 Are these earphones worth it, or do they end up lost as the middle child between the Buds Pro and Buds Plus?

 Update, November 2022: This Samsung Galaxy Buds 2 review was updated to address the discontinuation of the Galaxy Buds Plus and Buds Pro, the launch of the Galaxy Buds 2 Pro, add the results of the microphone poll, and more.

 What’s it like to use the Samsung Galaxy Buds 2?

 The Galaxy Buds 2 retain a similar design to the original Galaxy Buds Pro (check later in the review for more on the Buds 2 Pro), with a rounded earbud shape free of silicone wing tips.
 Each earbud weighs just five grams.
 Still, stabilizing wing tips would have been a nice option for athletes who want to take advantage of the IPX2 water resistance.
 Why Samsung refuses to return to the better fit of the Buds Plus’ design is a mystery as the Buds Plus remain the most comfortable earphones around.